Date: 25 February 2015

 - Climate Change Adaptation – managing risks to health and to public service delivery.

-This event is now sold out however you can register on the waitlist or subscribe to our newsletter to hear of any upcoming events.
+Subscribe to our newsletter to hear of any upcoming events.

 Matthew Bell was appointed as the Chief Executive of the Committee on Climate Change (CCC) in November 2014.
 Previously a Director at Frontier Economics, he brings to his new role sixteen years of experience in the use of economics to support policy decisions.
 This includes a secondment to the Prime Ministers’ Strategy Unit and advising the Environmental Audit Committee.